Freaksthegeeks/GymBook/README.md

 ## Customization

-### Theme
+### Styling
-- Modify colors and styles in `lib/utils/theme.dart`
+- Modify colors and styles in `web/styles/main.css`
-- Update the `AppTheme` class to match your brand
+- Update the CSS classes to match your brand

 ### API Configuration
-- Update the base URL in `lib/services/api_service.dart`
+- Update the base URL in JavaScript fetch calls
 - Modify API endpoints as needed

 ### Database